Zejia-Lu/trkgnn/README.md

 rndm: 1

 data:
+  #--------------------------------
+  # There are two ways to read data:
+  # 1. Read from ROOT (default)
+  # 2. Read from graph
+  #    -- Graph is built from script: `extra_script/graph_to_disk.py`
+  #    -- One Graph file is a list of graphs to be one chunk
+  #--------------------------------
+  # --> Read from ROOT (disable if read from graph)
   # input directory for data
-  input_dir: "/lustre/collider/zhangyulei/DeepLearning/Tracking/workspace/data/Tracker_GNN.bepc.magnet.root"
+  input_dir: "/Users/avencast/CLionProjects/darkshine-simulation/workspace/Tracker_GNN*.root"
-  # tree_name
   tree_name: 'dp'
+  # how many total events to train
+  global_stop: 1000000
+  # how many events loaded per training period (Not total)
+  chunk_size: "50 MB"

+  # --> Read from graph
+  read_from_graph: true
+  # input directory for graph
+  input_graph_dir: "/Users/avencast/CLionProjects/darkshine-simulation/workspace/test_output/"
+  # how many files to read per training period (Not total)
+  # (set to -1 to read all files)
+  global_stop_graph_file: -1

+  # --> General Data Loader Settings
   # which collection to use
   collection: 'TagTrk1'
-  # how many events loaded per training period (Not total)
-  chunk_size: "50 MB"
-  # batch size
-  batch_size: 64
+  batch_size: 1
-  # number of works using CPU
+  # number of works using CPU (0 disable multi-threading)
   n_workers: 0
-  # how many events for training (total)
-  global_stop: 50000
   # initial incident energy (normalization constant)
   E0: 2900

 # make sure to choose the correct model if to predict momentum
 momentum_predict: true